 This course is an alternative to Common Core Algebra II or Common Core Geometry for those students who have completed Integrated Algebra or Common Core Algebra I. It is recommended that the college-bound student choose this course as part of their third year of study to prepare them for basic college math requirements.
 Topics will include right triangle trigonometry, the unit circle, radians, trigonometric functions and notation, identities, solving trigonometric equations, graphing trigonometric functions, and the Laws of Sines and Cosines.
 There will be an emphasis on applications of these topics to real life situations.
 Technology will be used extensively throughout the course.
 The course will conclude at the end of the semester with a comprehensive final exam.
 Graphing calculators will be integrated into the curriculum and will be available for in-class use.
-The recommended calculator is any member of the TI-84 graphing calculator family.
-The state does not allow the use of the TI-89 calculator or any calculator with symbolic manipulation.
+To better prepare these students for their college math courses the required calculator for all assessments in this course is the TI-84 graphing calculator.
+Use of the TI-Nspire graphing calculator, or any calculator capable of symbolic manipulation, will not be allowed.